cardcomm/cgminerLCDStats/README.md

 Also updated default screen display to use the proper fields and a better layout, also per Kano

- For more specifics about the display this code supports, see:
+ For more specifics about the "LCD sys info" display this code supports, see:
   http://coldtearselectronics.wikispaces.com/USB+LCD+-+LCD+System+info
   https://github.com/dangardner/pylcdsysinfo